vuejs/v2.vuejs.org/src/v2/guide/components.md

 ### Circular References Between Components

 Let's say you're building a file directory tree, like in Finder or File Explorer.
-You might have a `tree-folder` component and a `tree-folder-contents` component :
+You might have a `tree-folder` component and a `tree-folder-contents` component:

 ``` html
 <template id="tree-folder">